Apply principles of Zero Trust to Microsoft Security Copilot

 • Intune admins use the Microsoft Copilot in Intune experience to submit prompts.

-• The LLMs for Copilot for Security.
+• The LLMs for Security Copilot.

 • The Microsoft Intune preinstalled plugin.